AaakhyaChhauhan/Vendor-Dashboard/README.md

 # Vendor Dashboard

-> A role-based invoice management system using PHP, MySQL, HTML, and CSS.
+> A role-based invoice management system using PHP, MySQL, HTML, and CSS.(only dashboard)

 ## 🔧 Features
 - Authentication & Role Management